Blood pressure and mental health

 The role of mental health

-Psychosomatics of high blood pressure looks at how thoughts and feelings can affect our bodies.
+The psychosomatic aspects of high blood pressure look at how thoughts and feelings can affect our body.
 Many people know that stress can be an important cause of high blood pressure.
-However, stress is often caused by psychological problems such as depression, anxiety, or eating disorders.
-If someone suffers from such problems, they may later develop high blood pressure.
-Current ESH guidelines list depression as a risk factor for high blood pressure in certain groups of people.
+But stress is often caused by mental health problems such as depression, anxiety, or eating disorders.
+If someone suffers from these issues, they may later develop high blood pressure.
+The current ESH guidelines list depression as a risk factor for high blood pressure in certain groups of people.

-Not only stress, but other emotions are an essential part of our everyday life.
+Not only stress but other emotions are an important part of daily life.
 Studies have shown that strong negative emotions like anger can raise blood pressure.
-In contrast, positive emotions (for example, calmness and serenity) can lower blood pressure.
-It's important to recognize your own feelings so you can regulate them well.
+By contrast, positive emotions (for example calmness, serenity) can lower it.
+Its important to recognize your own feelings accurately so you can manage them well.

-Sometimes people don't notice their feelings at all or can't express them well.
-That's called alexithymia.
-It makes communication between the inner self and the body more difficult.
+Sometimes people dont notice their feelings at all or cant express them well.
+This is called alexithymia.
+It makes communication between your inner world and your body more difficult.
 Alexithymia occurs more often in people with high blood pressure, with rates between 16% and 55%.
-This "emotional blindness" can cause a lot of tension and stress for those affected.
-That means alexithymia could contribute to the development and continuation of high blood pressure.
+This "emotional blindness" can mean a lot of tension and stress for those affected.
+That suggests alexithymia may contribute to the development and persistence of high blood pressure.

 How personality affects blood pressure

-A person's personality also plays a special role in high blood pressure.
-Certain personality traits can make someone more likely to take risks, such as smoking.
-They can also influence how a person manages the illnessfor example, whether they take their medicationor how they cope with stress.
+A persons personality also plays a special role in high blood pressure.
+Certain personality traits can make someone more likely to take risks for example to smoke.
+They can also influence how a person copes with illness, for instance whether they take their medication or how they handle stress.
 Traits such as strong ambition, impatience, aggressiveness, and a tendency to suppress stress reactions and anger are repeatedly observed in many people with high blood pressure.

-On the other hand, a high level of compassion can contribute to lower diastolic and systolic blood pressure.
-It may even help protect people with a family predisposition from developing high blood pressure.
+On the other hand, a high level of compassion can be associated with lower diastolic and systolic blood pressure.
+It may even help protect people with a family history of high blood pressure.

 Psychological approaches to coping

-When managing high blood pressure, it's also important to consider the person's mental state.
-This includes relaxation techniques such as Jacobson's progressive muscle relaxation and meditation.
-These can have a calming effect and reduce stress.
+When managing high blood pressure, its important to include a persons mental state.
+This includes relaxation techniques such as progressive muscle relaxation (Jacobson) and meditation.
+These can be calming and reduce stress.

-When it comes to high blood pressure, it's important to understand that the mind plays a big role.
-The relationship between our emotional world and our physical health is complex.
-A comprehensive approach that includes not only medical treatment but also our emotions can help manage high blood pressure better.
-If you are worried about your mental health, it is advisable to seek professional help.
+So when it comes to high blood pressure, its important to understand that the mind plays a big role.
+The relationship between our emotional life and our physical health is complex.
+A comprehensive approach that includes not only medical treatment but also our feelings can help manage high blood pressure better.
+If you have concerns about your mental health, its advisable to seek professional help.

 Sources: